vupham29/boilp/README.md

 ## Examples

 Depends on your work.
-I create this templates to control my learning journey at the beginning (because I have to create each file for each lesson 😒), so I just wanna control all in one place
+I created this template to control my learning journey at the beginning (because I have to create each file for each lesson 😒), so I just wanna control it all in one place

 I have 2 examples below: